 These are some of my favorite routes of inspiration to take when picking a filling for my empanada dough:

-- Keep it Classic - this classic Puerto Rican picadillo filling will never disappoint
+- Keep it Classic – a classic ground beef picadillo filling will never disappoint

-- Guava & Cheese - guava and cream cheese is a pairing we know works (thanks to these guava pastelillos) and it's just as good stuffed inside this empanada dough
+- Guava & Cheese – guava and cream cheese is a pairing we know works and it’s absolutely delicious stuffed inside this empanada dough

 Folding & Closing Your Empanadas